googlearchive/flashlight/README.md

 Flashlight
 ==========

-A pluggable integration with ElasticSearch to provide contextual searches in Firebase.
+A pluggable integration with ElasticSearch to provide advanced content searches in Firebase.

 This script can:
  - monitor multiple Firebase paths and index data in real time